bbalouki/bbstrader/bbstrader/btengine/backtests/.docs/Klf.md

 run_kf_backtest(symbol_list, csv_dir, hmm_csv, start_date, **kwargs)
 ```

+## Notes
-For experimentation, the `csv_dir` and `hmm_csv` paths are set to `/backtests/results/klf_hmm/`, indicating that the required CSV files are located in this directory.
+- For experimentation, the `csv_dir` and `hmm_csv` paths are set to `/backtests/results/klf_hmm/`, indicating that the required CSV files are located in this directory.

+- By default all bcktests uses Hidden Markov model as risk manager  , if you want to not use it , you can do so by adjusting the `KLFStrategyBacktester` and `run_kf_backtest`.
+To adjust the strategy backtester , you need to know which paramter to adjust, why and how , learn more on [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter).
+In the future we will give option to use different risk manager.